Menu

 Are You Gonna Throw That Away?

-Currently, I mainly show my work at local street festivals and art shows.
-But beyond that I’m happy to show my work by appointment.
+Currently, I show my work at local street festivals and art shows and recently became a resident artist at Laguna’s Quorum Gallery (374 No Coast Highway, Laguna Beach, CA) Outside of that, I’m happy to show my work by appointment.

 ArtGirlWorldHeadquarters